Generalized parking function polytopes: The convex hull of x -parking functions

 \subsection{Volume}

 We turn our attention to calculating the volume of $\bx$-parking function polytopes $\Xn$.
 We extend previous work of \cite{AW} to find a recursive volume formula in Theorem \ref{thm:generalized_recursive_volume}.
 Then, by using exponential generating functions, we find a closed-form expression for the volume of $\Xn$ in Theorem \ref{thm:generalized_closed_form_volume}.
 We also consider the relationship between the $\bx$-parking function polytopes and partial permutahedra, allowing us to expand known results on the volume of partial permutahedra.
-The relationship between partial permutahedra and $\mathbf{x}$-parking function polytopes is given by the following proposition.
+The relationship between partial permutahedra and $\mathbf{x}$-parking function polytopes is given by the following proposition, which answers the question of when a partial permutahedra is an $\mathbf{x}$-parking function polytope and vice versa.